Lost in London (2017 Nigerian film)

 Lost in London is a 2017 Nigerian comedy film directed by Sunkanmi Adebayo and produced by Uduak Isong Oguamanam as part of the Okon franchise series.
 The film stars Ime Bishop Umoh, Alexx Ekubo, Ella Bates, and Khafi Kareem.
 It was released on 9 June 2017 and premiered on Netflix in 2019.

 Plot

-The theme of the film revolves around Okon and Boma who were young students who got selected for an exchange program in London and their attempt to earn some pounds before returning to Nigeria leave them with thrilling experiences and encounter.
+The theme of the film revolves around Okon and Boma who were young students who got selected for an exchange program in London.
+Their attempt to earn some pounds before returning to Nigeria leaves them with thrilling experiences.